miloh/rpt2pnp/README.md

 ==============================

 Right now, this code translates a KiCAD RPT file to G-Code for pick-and-place assembly on a 3D printer.
-You need vacuum needlde and solenoids.
+You need vacuum needle and solenoids.

-(this is based https://github.com/hzeller/rpt2paste and will eventually be merged to one program useful for everything.)
+(this is based on https://github.com/hzeller/rpt2paste and will eventually be merged to one program useful for everything.)

 General setup